ShrutiJ-01/productivize/README.md

 git add .
 git commit -m "describe your changes in few words"
 ```
+>Note : The `git add .` stages all files.
+You might accidently stage and commit files unintended files this way.
+Use `git add filename.extension` to stage files individually when necessary.

 #### Step 4 : Push the changes